St David's Church, Dalkeith

-St David's Church is a Roman Catholic Parish church in Dalkeith, Midlothian.
+St David's Church is a Roman Catholic Parish church in Dalkeith, Midlothian, Scotland.
 It was founded in 1854 by Cecil Chetwynd Kerr, Marchioness of Lothian.
 It was designed by Joseph Hansom and is a category A listed building.

 History

 Cecil Chetwynd Kerr, Marchioness of Lothian was a follower of the Oxford movement.
 Her spiritual advisor John Henry Newman was a leading thinker in the group.
 She had built St John's church in Jedburgh for the Episcopalian church.
 After she converted to Catholicism in 1851, Lady Lothian decided to build a church for the Catholic population in Dalkeith.
 Joseph Hansom was the church architect and building started in 1853.
 On 21 May 1854, the church opened and a Fr Mackay was the first parish priest.
 In 1858, he was replaced by a Fr J. S. McCorry.
 In 1860, Lady Lothian invited the Society of Jesus to serve the parish.

 The church's founder died on a religious visit to Rome in 1877, but her body was buried in this church at the foot of the altar.

 In 1944, the Jesuits left the parish and handed over administration of the church to the Archdiocese of St Andrews and Edinburgh who continue to serve the congregation.